-// Results are similar to a Therapeutic Massage but with light to medium pressure
+// Results are similar to a Therapeutic Massage but with custom pressure or your choice: light, medium or firm

 Cups are generally left in place for approximately 15-20 minutes per session.
 During this time, the therapist massages another area (such as your feet or legs) while cups are placed to further help you relax using light to medium pressure.
 Cup placement is decided by the therapist and the client’s ailments.
 Anywhere from 3 to 16 cups may be used during the treatment.